ritza-co/internal-articles/docs/docusaurus-to-mintlify-migration.md

 ![Alt text](image.png)

 Choose your Git repo with the Mintlify docs branch and click `Save changes`.
-Mintlify will then deploy your project and provide you with the URL.
+Mintlify will then deploy your project and provide you with the URL to your documentation.